 Dirt vs Hydraulic Fluid

 Contamination causes trouble in a hydraulic system because it interferes with the fluid which has four functions:

 1. To act as a medium for energy transmission

 2. To lubricate internal moving parts of hydraulic components

 3. To act as a heat transfer medium

 Dirt interferes with the transmission of energy by plugging small orifices in hydraulic components like pressure valves and flow control valves.
-In this condition pressure has a difficult time passing to the other side of the spool.
-The valve’s action is not only unpredictable and nonproductive, but unsafe.
+In this condition, pressure has a difficult time passing to the other side of the spool.
+The valve’s action is not only unpredictable but unsafe.

 Because of viscosity, friction, and changing direction, hydraulic fluid generates heat during system operation.
 When the fluid returns to the reservoir, it gives the heat up to the reservoir walls.
 Dirt particles interfere with liquid cooling by forming a sludge which makes heat transfer to reservoir walls difficult.

 Clean hydraulic systems run cooler than dirty systems.
 Probably the greatest problem with dirt in a hydraulic system is that it interferes with lubrication.